 Absolutely.
-Air pollution concentration can be up to 100 times greater indoors than outdoors.
-The American Lung Association estimates that the majority of people spend 90% of their time indoors, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Champaign.
+Air pollution levels can be up to 100 times worse indoors than outdoors.
+The American Lung Association estimates that many people spend 90% of their time indoors, making it critical for homeowners to be aware of indoor air quality (IAQ) in Champaign.

-Many common household items lead to inferior indoor air quality, like:
+Many common household items lead to inferior indoor air quality, such as:

 - Chemicals found in carpet, furniture, upholstery and drapes